-From the architect.
+Text description provided by the architects.
 An urbanism project, usually with poor visibility and maximum importance, the channeling and wastewater treatment system of the Integrated Socio-Environmental Program – PISA, of the Municipality of Porto Alegre – PMPA, running for more than 30 years, with wastewater treatment actions in the Guaiba estuary basin, with the participation of 40% of the territory of Rio Grande do Sul, Brazil, in addition to the obvious environmental and health benefits, returns the accessibility to the river in the capital in the short-term, with an expressive social impact.

 The current phase, consisting of a robust underground piping system, parallel to the coast from the historic center of Barrio Cristal (7km), receives crossing pipes to the Effluent Treatment Station – ETE, in Barrio Aserradero.
 It has several stations to pressurize the network.
 EBE Cristal, which precedes the sub-aquatic stretch, about 11km long, is the largest of them.